NRL Victoria: Former Competitions

-Central Highlands Rugby League
+Central Highlands Rugby League (2005-2012)

 The Central Highlands Rugby League (CHRL) was a rugby league competition in western Victoria.
 It covered an area centred on Ballarat, stretching north to Creswick, south to Warrnambool, east to Bacchus Marsh, and west to Horsham.

 The CHRL competition started with two junior age levels but in 2008 due to the 11-year drought finally taking its toll on Central Victoria the council deemed the sports grounds used in the competition too dangerous for use.
 This temporarily ended competition for the CHRL (and some clubs in other sports too).
 After another two years of the fields not being used the councils re-allocated the fields to other purposes, ending the ability for clubs in the CHRL to continue until new home grounds are established.

-Former Central Highlands Rugby League Clubs

-Proposed Clubs
+Former clubs

-NRL Victoria are currently looking for opportunities for Rugby League in this region.
+NRL Victoria are currently looking for opportunities for Rugby League in this region as of 2023.